Jcogito/BIRNet/README.md

   	  |    | -- NC4K
  	```
 3. Weights
-    + Download the Res2Net or Swin-B weights, and then transfer them to the directory located at `./pre-weight/xx.pth`[download link (Google Drive)](https://drive.google.com/).
+    + Download the Res2Net or Swin-B weights, and then transfer them to the directory located at `./pre-weight/xx.pth`[download link (BaiduYun)](https://pan.baidu.com/s/1Nfe7nhMvz9giZb6NsxJ67Q?pwd=zrdd).
-    + Download the pre-trained BIRNet weights, and then transfer them to the directory located at `./pre-weight/xx.pth`[download link (Google Drive)](https://drive.google.com/).
+    + Download the pre-trained BIRNet weights, and then transfer them to the directory located at `./pre-weight/xx.pth`[download link (BaiduYun)](https://drive.google.com/).

 ### 2.2.
 Results
   The pre-computed maps of BIRNet are available at `./pre-weight/xx.pth`[download link (BaiduYun)](https://pan.baidu.com/s/1_9Zm1ch5IJX0a2dPg5AB7A?pwd=37bj).